ale-chen/ale-chen/README.md

 ## *ML Projects*

-The MLProjects repo contains several toy-datasets and a demonstration of profficiency with Python, sklearn, and a breadth of ML models.
+The MLProjects repo contains several toy datasets and a demonstration of profficiency with Python, sklearn, and a breadth of ML models.

 ## *Robot*